-Stocks muted after S&P's best day since June
+Stocks slide after S&P's best day since June

 Gary Gensler, Biden's pick to head SEC, faces confirmation hearing

-U.S. equity markets ticked higher Tuesday, a day after posting their strongest gains in months.
+U.S. equity markets fell Tuesday, a day after posting their strongest gains in months.

 |Ticker